rggarcia/impressjs2pdf/README.md

 If you have Apache FOP installed on your system, you can execute:

-fop -xsl impress2pdf.xsl -xml file_name.xml -pdf file_name.pdf [ -param image-size original ]
+fop -xsl impress2pdf.xsl -xml file_name.xml -pdf file_name.pdf  [ -param page-width auto -param page-height auto ] [ -param image-size original ]

 Optional parameters:

+page-width, page-height:

+By default, page orientation is landscape.
+To set page orientation to portrait, set params page-with and page-height to auto.

 image-size: